emir-munoz/emir-munoz.github.com/_posts/blog/2014-10-28-Using-Markdown-for-your-presentations.md

 That did the trick and I finally got the `slides.html` file.

 Once that everything is working propertly, edit the presentation is as simple as write Markdown.
-Then, the result looks good =)
+Then, the result looks good =) Now just use your arrow keys to move.